Everything You Need to Know About the 2nd Chance Act in Georgia

 The bill also offers significant liability protection to Georgia employers who hire individuals with expunged records.
 This is designed to strengthen employment opportunities for individuals with nonviolent misdemeanor offenses and allow them to create better lives for themselves post-incarceration.

 Previous Second Chance Programs in Georgia

 A 2013 law allowed individuals with criminal backgrounds to petition the removal of dismissed cases and other non-convictions from their records.
-There was also first offender treatment that sealed one’s record if they plead guilty to a first-time charge.
+The first-offender treatment also sealed one’s record if one pleads guilty to a first-time charge.

 Doug Ammar (executive director of the Georgia Justice Project) and other advocates recognized the need for change.
 Their Second Chance for Georgia campaign fought to ensure that job opportunities weren’t automatically restricted because of criminal charges.